ChrisHagedorn/AndroidTaxCalculator/README.md

-"# AndroidTaxCalculator"
+# AndroidTaxCalculator
-"This was a progam I had to create for class"
+This was a progam I had to create for class